mss-ed/TaskChallenge/README.md

 ## Workflow

-The [example workflow](.github/workflows/build.yml) will trigger on every push to this repo.
+The workflow(.github/workflows/build.yml) will trigger on every push to this repo.

 For _pull requests_, the workflow will:
 1. Build and tag [the Docker image](app/Dockerfile)